+As discussed under alternative A, there are numerous past, present, and future foreseeable actions that affect wilderness character.
 While most of these projects do not overlap with the proposed restoration sites, when considering the wilderness as a whole, and when considered with past, present, and future potential activities, alternative C would add to the existing adverse effects on the untrammeled and undeveloped elements of wilderness character, and would reduce opportunities for solitude in up to three restoration sites a year, in various locations within the wilderness, for the next 25 to 35 years.
 This would result in short- and long-term moderate adverse cumulative effects when considering the wilderness as a whole.
-This alternative would improve the natural element of wilderness in the long-term, and when combined with other project work that would accomplish the same goal, would result in long-term beneficial cumulative effects to the natural element of wilderness.
+This alternative would improve the natural element of wilderness in the long term, and when combined with other project work that would accomplish the same goal, would result in long-term beneficial cumulative effects to the natural element of wilderness.

-Conclusion: Over the 25 to 35 year life of the project, there would be 49 waterbodies and approximately 14 miles (22 km) of streams contained in 15 basins treated by physical methods (e.g. gill netting and electrofishing).
+Conclusion: Over the 25 to 35 year life of the project, there would be 52 waterbodies and approximately 15 mi (25 km) of streams contained in 17 basins treated by physical methods (e.g., gill netting and electrofishing).
 Under this alternative, trammeling would occur at restoration sites as a result of project work, including the use of gill nets, electrofishing, and blasting (if determined necessary).
 These effects at individual restoration sites would be short-term, moderate and adverse, but on a landscape scale, there would be long-term adverse effects on untrammeled until project work is completed.
 Blasting would result in a long-term minor to moderate adverse effect on the natural quality of wilderness and a long-term minor adverse effect on the undeveloped quality.